List of Blood-C characters: Fumito Nanahara

 Fumito Nanahara (七原 文人, Nanahara Fumito) is the main antagonist of the series.
 He is the grandson of Mahito Nanahara, who eventually takes over his grandfather's role as the leader of "Tower".
 In Demonic Moonlight prequel manga, he recruits Kagekiri (and renames him Tadayoshi), and both capture Saya.
 He takes many blood samples from her, and later brainwashes her and renames her "Saya Kisaragi".

 In the 2011 anime series, he is seen as a café owner that prepares breakfast, lunch box and guimauve for Saya.
-In the end, he is revealed to be the mastermind of the town experiment: The town was created as a feeding ground for Saya, as well as a test to see if she reverts back to her old self, and a bet to see who's the winner and a loser.
+In the end, he is revealed to be the mastermind of the town experiment: The town was created as a feeding ground for Saya, as well as a test to see if she reverts to her old self, and a bet to see who's the winner and a loser.
 He kills off the actors and shoot Saya on the head.

 In The Last Mind stage play, Fumito appears as he helds Haru hostage.
 Fumito reveals that the town they're currently in near Tokyo was an experiment prior to Ukishima, and Haru and Ran were his test subjects.
 Fumito later escapes with Yūka.
 It is revealed through Saya's flashback that Fumito was the source to Saya's dependence on blood by his grandfather, Mahito, but changed as he developed an obsession with her.

 In Blood-Club Dolls 1 and 2, Fumito is a governor of Tokyo, and is seen with Yūka in the streets of Tokyo, as she comments on his diabolical plan.
 He also disguised himself as a café owner once again.

 In The Last Dark, Fumito is as a head of the company called "The Seventh Heaven" that controls Tokyo and its watchmen.
 He is seen guiding Yūka to her position as the governor, and warned by Kutō of Saya's presence in the city.
 He appears at Tsuji Private Academy, and revealing to be a fake as Saya tries to slice him.
 Near the end, Fumito reveals Kuroto, his cousin that leads SIRRUT, was working with him, and turns him into an eyeball-Elder Bairn.
 He battle Saya as he fuses with eyeball-Elder Bairn to turn into a giant-Elder Bairn, and he later stabs himself.
 He declares Saya a winner on their bet, and disintegrates.